Michael Spinks: Holmes vs Spinks

+Heavyweight champion

 In 1986, Spinks and Holmes fought a rematch as part of the heavyweight unification series, and had nearly the same result, this time Spinks winning by a 15-round split decision.
 After that, he retained the world heavyweight championship once again, by a knockout in four against Steffen Tangstad.
 In 1987 he was stripped of the crown by the IBF for refusing to fight their mandatory challenger, Tony Tucker, and accepting a higher offer to fight Gerry Cooney instead.
 Spinks knocked out Cooney in five rounds, and after Mike Tyson had unified the heavyweight belts, fans started clamoring for a fight between them as many still recognized Spinks as the legitimate lineal champion.

 Spinks vs Tyson

 The fight between Spinks and Mike Tyson took place in June 1988, with Tyson knocking Spinks down twice on his way to a first-round knockout.
 Tyson and Dwight Muhammad Qawi were the only fighters to officially floor Spinks.
 It was Spinks's first defeat in the professional ring, and his last, as he retired following the fight.
 In this fight he was badly affected by fear.

-Spinks had a record of 31 wins and 0 losses, prior to the fight, with 21 wins by knockout as a professional.
+Spinks had a record of 31 wins and 0 losses, prior to the fight, with 21 wins by knockout as a professional, and still held The Ring magazine heavyweight title, and had a legitimate claim to the Lineal heavyweight championship, for he never had been beaten for his title before them being stripped from him.
+And he only lost recognition for both when he lost to Tyson.

 In addition to his success as a heavyweight, Spinks is generally considered one of the greatest light-heavyweight champions and fighters of all time.
 He was the only light-heavyweight champion to remain undefeated in the entire history of the division since its inception in 1903 (until Joe Calzaghe), as well as the only reigning light-heavyweight champion to win the heavyweight title.

 The Ring Magazine in 2002 ranked Spinks as the third greatest light-heavyweight of all time, behind Ezzard Charles and Archie Moore, but ahead of Tommy Loughran, Bob Foster, Harold Johnson, Maxie Rosenbloom and Billy Conn.
 Furthermore, Spinks did what no other light-heavyweight champion had ever done up to that point: move up to win the world heavyweight championship, by decisioning IBF champion Larry Holmes in 1985.

 On The Ring Magazine's list of 100 greatest punchers of all time, Spinks was ranked 42nd.

 On The Ring Magazine's list of the 80 Best Fighters of the Last 80 Years, released in 2002, Spinks ranked 41st.

 East Side Boxing said in its tribute to Spinks, "Michael Spinks went undefeated fighting during the deepest era in Light Heavyweight history.
 And he beat the real heavyweight champion to win the title, who was also undefeated.
 Michael Spinks is the most accomplished light heavyweight champion in history."